cisagov/ScubaGear/baselines/teams.md

     2. Clear the check next to **External users with Teams accounts not managed by an organization can contact users in my organization**.

 ## 6. Skype Users

-Microsoft is officially retiring Skype for Business Online and wants to ensure customers have the required information and resources to plan and execute a successful upgrade to Teams.
+This section helps reduce security risks related to contact with Skype users.
+As Microsoft is officially retiring Skype for Business Online and wants to ensure customers have the required information and resources to plan and execute a successful upgrade to Teams.
 Below are the decommissioning dates by product:
 - Skype for Business Online: Jul 31, 2021
 - Skype for Business 2015: Apr 11, 2023
 - Skype for Business 2016: Oct 14, 2025